gsimsekfb/my_server_actix_web/src/db_1_basics_sql_nosql.md

 - duplication is expected and fine
 - no joins — everything needed is already nested together

 e.g.
+For example, many-to-many relationships may never be needed in an analytics application that uses a document database to record which events occurred at which time.

+e.g.

 chats JSON document/collection: